QCLabHKU/QNCIDock/README.md

 ## Protanate protein and prepare for out pipele
-To run the full pipeline on a dataset like PoseBuster:
+To run the full pipeline on a unprocessed dataset like PoseBuster raw dataset:

 Download the dataset of interest.cd to the directory containing all PDB ID dirs.RUN move.py to move the dir containing PI-CATION interaction to "with_pication" dir. cd to "with_pication" dir